sideb/flutter-counter/README.md

-# contador
+# Contador

-A new Flutter project.
+Sample Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
+It expands the default sample project with buttons to add, substract and reset the counter.

 A few resources to get you started if this is your first Flutter project: